MostaM0/ProductionSupportProject/Notes/May Production Deployment/General Code Notes.md

 - Inside customer-service in the CustomerIntegrationService.kt, you can find the caching functions that fetch data from RBS or CRS in case we can't find the data inside the database table, then insert it in the database.

-- **Every two minutes, any cache record is invalidated so that when we try to fetch it, it won't be found and we will have to call RBS or CRS again to get the corresponding data (code from customer-service):**
+- **Every two minutes, any cache record is invalidated so that when we try to fetch it, it won't be found, and we will have to call RBS or CRS again to get the corresponding data (code from customer-service):**

 ```Kotlin
 @Value("\${cache.ttl}")